An Insider's Look at Baltimore

 On Poe's birthday, people often leave small tokens - cigars or flowers, even a bottle of Cognac now and then.
 Feel free to just walk around and look - maybe bring a scary story to read.
 You may get lucky and see the black cat or one of the ravens who ironically call the place home.
 Arrange for a guided tour of the cemetery by calling 706-2072 on a weekday.

 Many museums in downtown Baltimore offer regular free or reduced admission days, sometimes in conjunction with a special event (First Thursdays or the Baltimore Book Festival).
 For information on First Thursdays, call the Downtown Partnership at 410-244-1030.
-For a wonderful and thorough guide to walking around Baltimore, see Walking in Baltimore by Frank Shivers, available at most area bookstores
+Or pick up a guide to walking around Baltimore, such as this one: Walking Baltimore: An Insider's Guide to 33 Historic Neighborhoods, Waterfront Districts, and Hidden Treasures in Charm City.